rikturnbull/xr-ai-accelerator/README.md

 string apiKey = secretsManager.GetSecret("apiKey");
 ```

-**Important**: XrAiSecretsManager stores secrets in `Resources/XrAiSecretsManager.txt` file, you must add this file to your `.gitignore` to prevent accidentally committing sensitive API keys to version control.
+> **⚠️ Important:** : XrAiSecretsManager stores secrets in `Resources/XrAiSecretsManager.txt` file, you must add this file to your `.gitignore` to prevent accidentally committing sensitive API keys to version control.

 Add the following line to your `.gitignore` file:
 ```